GravityKit/GravityView/readme.txt

 * Updated `gravityview_get_forms()` function and `GVCommon::get_forms()` method to be compatible with `GFAPI::get_forms()`.
 Now accepts `$active` and `$trash` arguments, as well as returning all form data (not just `id` and `title` keys)
 * Updated `template/fields/post_image.php` file to use `gravityview_get_link()` to generate the anchor link
 * Modified: `rel="noopener noreferrer"` now added to all links generated using `gravityview_get_link()` with `target="_blank"`.
 This fixes a generic security issue (not specific to GravityView) when displaying links to submitted websites and "Open link in new window" is checked - [read more about it here](https://dev.to/ben/the-targetblank-vulnerability-by-example)
+* Modified: HTML tags are now stripped from Email field body and subject content

 = 1.17.2 on August 9, 2016 =